Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Dog License Application:

-Private Kennel Licenses Individuals with four or more dogs must applyfor a commercial kennel license.
+Private Kennel Licenses Individuals with three (3) or more dogs or six (6) or more cats must applyfor a commercial kennel license.
 All kennel licenses expire December 31st of the year they were issued.

-Commercial Kennel Licenses Individuals with four or more dogs must apply for a commercial kennel license.
+Commercial Kennel Licenses Individuals with three (3) or more dogs or six (6) or more cats must apply for a commercial kennel license.
 All kennel licenses expire December 31st of the year they were issued.

 Kennel Application (PDF)